-The new specification is designed to foster awareness amongst candidates of the need to consider sustainability and environmental impact on their designing.
-The Specification retains much of the content of the very successful previous GCSE Specification and continues to provide the candidate with the opportunity to design and make an electronic product using new technologies and modern electronic devices.
+The new specification is designed to foster awareness amongst candidates, of the need to consider sustainability and environmental impact of their designing.

-Changes have been made to the controlled assessment criteria: they now reflect the style of the GCE Design & Technology courses where mark ranges are defined for each component of the controlled assessment.
-The changes continue to allow full credit to be given to candidates who undertake innovative work including projects with a very high CAD/CAM content and exclusive use of microcontrollers.
+The specification retains much of the content of the very successful previous GCSE specification.
+It continues to provide the candidates with the opportunity to design and make a product using a range of materials.
+Changes have been made to the controlled assessment criteria; they now reflect the style of the GCE D&T courses where mark ranges are defined for each component of the controlled assessment.
+The changes continue to allow full credit to be given to candidates who undertake innovative work, including projects with a very high CAD/CAM content.

-The assessment criteria continues to allow strengths in one area to compensate for weaknesses in another and reflects the holistic approach to assessment characterised by AQA.
+The assessment criteria continue to allow strengths in one area to compensate for weaknesses in another and reflect the holistic approach to assessment characterised by AQA.

-It is useful, but not a requirement, for candidates to have studied the National Curriculum for Design and Technology at Key Stage 3.
-The new Specification provides an excellent route into GCE Systems and Control Technology, Electronics and Product Design.
+It is useful, but not a requirement, for candidates to have studied the national curriculum for design and technology at key stage 3.
+The specification provides an excellent route into GCE Product Design.